The New Moon takes place on October 16th, 20.31 BST at 23 53′ Libra.

 With Moon ~ “Gain through inventions, success, wealth and honour from Mercury, Venus or Jupiter people.” ~ Robson

 Arcturus ~ ” “Bear leader-guardian” meaning observer of the “Great Bear” or “The Saucepan” or “Big Dipper” respectively.
 Main star of the constellation Bootes, has a Jupiter-Mars nature, and a reputation of achieving justice through power.
-It therefore makes the native belligerent and quarrelsome, especially if attached to Mars and Jupiter by conjuction.
+It therefore makes the native belligerent and quarrelsome, especially if attached to Mars and Jupiter by conjunction.
 A really go-ahead and enterprising spirit is here the rule, as indicated by Jupiter-Mars.
 Lasting success is promised if further good aspects are present.
 If critically aspected, the good aspect will be hampered or made into a real handicap.
 If involved in legal action, such a native may lose all.” ~ Fixed Stars and Their Interpretation, Elsbeth Ebertin

 With Moon ~ “New friends, business success, good judgment, domestic harmony.” ~ Robson